mskill/malika/SSH Key.md

 `ls`

-To the list the contents of the .ssh directory, you should find “id_rsa” and “id_rsa.pub” in the list of contents, where “id_rsa” is the private version of your key and “id_rsa.pub” is the public version of your key.
+To list the contents of the .ssh directory, you should find “id_rsa” and “id_rsa.pub” in the list of contents, where “id_rsa” is the private version of your key and “id_rsa.pub” is the public version of your key.

 - Finally, you will need to add the SSH key to the ssh-agent, which is meant to help with the authentication process.
 To do that, first you need to start the ssh-agent, so run the following in the Git Bash terminal: